Arianxx/EosBlog/README.md

-## A Simple Example Blog Implemented by Flask
+## A Blog Platform Implemented by Flask

-This is a simple personal Blog that implemented by Flask web framework.
+This is a personal Blog platform that implemented by Flask web framework.
 It has some features of a blog like loggin, logout, follow, permission control, avatar, etc. It also has a azure blue theme.

 The blog hasn't been completed yet.
 I will add more functionalities in the future.